-Design is not just about the way products and brochures look.
+Design is not just about the way your products and brochures look on the surface.
 It is an essential part of improving your business, developing new products and innovating.
-Effective use of design can increase sales, reduce costs and present a new image to your customers.
+Effective use of commercial design can increase sales, reduce costs and present a new image to your customers.

-Design in business focuses on delivering commercial benefits.
-You should take a planned approach, with a clear specification for what you are trying to achieve and the right team to make it happen.
+Good design in business focuses on delivering commercial benefits.
+You should take a planned approach to the design process, with a clear specification for what you are trying to achieve and the right team to make it happen.

-Focus on areas where design offers clear commercial benefits
+Focus on areas where better design offers clear commercial benefits

-- It can help you satisfy market needs.
-For example, designing products and services to meet customers' needs.
+- It can help you meet market and customer needs.

 - It can allow you to make better use of technology and materials.
 For example, using lighter, renewable or recycled materials and incorporating energy efficient technologies.

 - It can make your communications more effective.
-For example, creating marketing materials which reinforce the benefits of your product.
+For example, creating compelling marketing materials that reinforce the benefits of your product.

 - It can improve production efficiency.
-For example, implementing procedures to reduce errors and wasted time.
+For example, to reduce errors and wasted time.

 Satisfying customers is your top priority, so market research is essential